SheltonTolbert/Midi-Vidi/README.md

 If the midi triggers are not being recorded, there is a chance you are litening on the wrong channel.
 You can use atool such as MIDI-OX to find the correct channel and set the mini_channel variable accordingly.

+# Trigger from DAW

+To trigger from a midi-vidi from a DAW, use a virtual midi bus such as LoopBe1, configure a midi out channel to utilize your virtual midi bus and set the mini_channel variable accordingly.